 - Do your research.
 Find specific classes, professors, experiences, and opportunities that would help you benefit from and contribute to Northwestern.

 - Write about characteristics and opportunities that are unique to Northwestern, not just something you can find at any college!

 - Personalize it.
 Instead of just raving about why Northwestern is so great, envision yourself at Northwestern.
 Why is Northwestern particularly great for you personally?
 The admissions team explains that most of this essay should focus on your own interests and experiences (and how these make you a good fit for Northwestern).

 - If the word count allows, add a sentence or two about your post-college future.
 Once you’re done learning and contributing at Northwestern, how will you use the skills you’ve acquired to contribute to the world?’

 Northwestern Freshman Profile

 So who are these phenomenal students who have recently been admitted to Northwestern?
-Northwestern’s freshman profile (reflecting data on the class of 2021) can give us a sense of just how diverse the incoming classes are.
+The class of 2022 freshman profile (the most recently released information out there) can give us some insight:

 According to the data about the students in the class of 2021 (admitted last fall):